Monsoft-Solutions/model-context-protocols/packages/mcp-slack/README.md

 # Slack MCP Server

-MCP Server for the Slack API, enabling Claude to interact with Slack workspaces.
+MCP Server for the Slack API

 ## Tools